jonathanelruso/ENTREGA-3-LND/README.md

 ## Description

-At the moment, you can only view a gallery of airsoft guns, along with the website's header and footer.
+At the moment, Canary Airsoft has an airsoft gun gallery to see different guns, a shopping cart to buy them, and a registration form to create an account.

 ## Getting Started